tarushvkodes/future-value-calculator/README.md

 ## Example

 If you start with an initial investment of $1,000, contribute $500 annually, invest for 10 years, and expect an annual interest rate of 5%, the calculator will display the future value of your investment.

+## Reverse Calculator

+The reverse calculator helps you determine the monthly contribution needed to reach a desired final amount based on the initial amount and interest rate.

+### How to Use

+1. Open the [Future Value Calculator](https://githubnext.github.io/workspace-blank/) in your web browser.
+2. Enter the desired final amount in the "Desired Final Amount" field.
+3. Enter the initial amount in the "Initial Amount" field.
+4. Enter the expected annual interest rate (in percentage) in the "Interest Rate (%)" field.
+5. Click the "Calculate" button.
+6. The monthly contribution needed to reach your desired final amount will be displayed below the button.

+## Example

+If you want to have a final amount of $10,000, start with an initial amount of $1,000, and expect an annual interest rate of 5%, the calculator will display the monthly contribution needed to reach your goal.

 ## GitHub Pages